Why Should I Have Nursing License Protection?

 If BRN investigations are so prevalent, why don’t I hear about them?

 This isn’t something you’re going to be chatting about around the water cooler, now is it?
-There is an embarrassing stigma associated with an accusation; even though the vast majority of the nurses under investigation are excellent nurses who made one not-so-excellent choice.
-We do talk about it- and you can read about it, by going to the Blog.
+There is an embarrassing stigma associated with an accusation, even though the vast majority of the nurses under investigation are excellent nurses who made one not-so-excellent choice.
+We do talk about it- and you can read about it by going to the Blog.

-I thought my Malpractice Insurance covered me for license defense?
+I thought my Malpractice Insurance covered me for license defense.

 Ah, the fine print.
-Your Malpractice Insurance will reimburse you on a case by case basis.
+Your Malpractice Insurance will reimburse you on a case-by-case basis.

 Malpractice Insurance (MPI) providers do not offer proactive legal counsel to keep you out of trouble.
-Once a complaint is made and the accusation is filed, the Board of Registered Nursing comes after you.
+Once a complaint is made, and the accusation is filed, the Board of Registered Nursing comes after you.
 This is when you need an attorney.
-With MPI, you still have to track down an attorney, retain them, pay for them, win your case, and negotiate your probation and then you submit all of those tens of thousands in bills to the MPI and they decide if they will reimburse you.
-On a case by case basis, whatever that means.
+With MPI, you still have to track down an attorney, retain them, pay for them, win your case, and negotiate your probation, and then you submit all of those tens of thousands in bills to the MPI, and they decide if they will reimburse you.
+On a case-by-case basis, whatever that means.
 They also cap reimbursement for licensing issues at $10,000.
 Take a look at the chart below to see how far that will get you using a normal attorney rate of $275.00 per hour.
 Also, plan on the BRN tacking on another $10,000 or so in fees for themselves. (more about the BRN Shakedown here)

-I thought I was covered by my employer’s insurance?
+I thought I was covered by my employer’s insurance.

 It is in your employer’s interest not to cover you for licensing issues: It’s one of the best disciplinary weapons in their arsenal.

 Your facility or any co-worker or supervisor can report you to the Board of Registered Nursing (BRN) anonymously, which is an extremely effective way of getting rid of you if they don’t want to go through the hassle of terminating you or disciplining you themselves.
 It happens all the time.
-Good nurses are thrown under the bus by their supervisors and usually become so mired by the stress of the BRN investigation; they just quit… which is exactly the result the facility is hoping for.
+Good nurses are thrown under the bus by their supervisors and usually become so mired by the stress of the BRN investigation; that they just quit… which is exactly the result the facility is hoping for.

 How does RN Guardian work?

-It is as simple and hassle free as possible:
+It is as simple and hassle-free as possible: